 composer.jsonfile (e.g. only require

-Shopware also has a custom built-in ORM, called Data Abstraction Layer which offers several features, like e.g. API endpoint generation for your entities.
-Our rule engine, called Rule Builder, is a big feature that lets you create global rules with several conditions, which can be used and applied in several modules to e.g. configure the availability of promotion codes, shipping methods, payment methods or even product prices.
+Shopware also has a custom built-in ORM, called Data Abstraction Layer, which offers several features, like e.g., API endpoint generation for your entities.
+Our rule engine, called Rule builder, is a big feature that lets you create global rules with several conditions, which can be used and applied in several modules to e.g. configure the availability of promotion codes, shipping methods, payment methods or even product prices.

-shopware/platform(GitHub).
+Shopware 6 consists of multiple repositories bundled inside a Mono repository called shopware/platform.
 This is where the Shopware core is developed.
-You need it as dependency in your projects and this is where you can participate in the development of Shopware through pull requests.
-It's split into multiple repositories for production setups, all of them are read-only and include the Core, Storefront, Administration and Elasticsearch.
-Beside that, there is also a
+You need it as a dependency in your projects and this is where you can participate in the development of Shopware through pull requests.
+It is split into multiple repositories for production setups.
+All of them are read-only and include Core, Storefront, Administration, and Elasticsearch.
+Besides that, there is also a

 Recoverydirectory, which provides the opportunity to interactively update, install and maintain Shopware throughout the browser.
 To start developing with Shopware 6, refer to the Installation section for an overview of the supported development environments.